Purpose of Committee: Maintain and administer the

 Information & Services:

-The Museum and Railroad Depot are available for viewing
+The Museum and Railroad Depot, located in Gordon, are available for viewing

 from Memorial Day to Labor Day, Fridays-Saturdays-Sundays from

-at the Museum and Depot with a curator on duty during the
+displayed, and a curator is on duty during the

 History of Gordon